Barissa-Imran/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `11-directories` - Counts the number of directories and sub-directories in the current directory.

 `12-newest_files` - Displays the 10 newest files in the current directory.

+`13-unique` - Takes list of words as input and prints only words that appear exactly once.